bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 #### **Step 2.3**

 Graphviz's command line tool is called `dot`.
-Read more about how to use `dot` and the file format it's expecting [here](https://graphviz.org/doc/info/command.html). **NOTE**: We're going to want to produce a *directed* graph.
+Read more about how to use `dot` and the file format it's expecting [here](https://graphviz.org/doc/info/command.html).
+* **NOTE**: We're going to want to produce a *directed* graph.

 Based on what you've read, modify your code from Step 2.1 to output the edges in a format `dot` can use.

 #### **Step 2.4**

 Now, use `dot` to produce a directed graph.
 Upload this graph as `ex2_digraph.png` in your submission directory.
+You do NOT need to upload the text file of edges you used to make the graph.

 #### **Step 2.5**